tomdavenport/agency/_service/facebook-marketing.md

 There's a perception that Facebook is only for consumer-facing B2C companies.
 It's true that Facebook is *perfect* for reaching consumers.
 Probably the best platform in the world.
 Businesses, however, need to ask themselves this question:

-***Do you have a clear profile of who your business customers are?***
+## Do you have a clear profile of who your business customers are?

 If your customers can be grouped into clear profiles, a Facebook marketing strategy *works*.

 You *can* have a powerful presence on social media, because Facebook costs *so little* to advertise.
 It feels like a golden opportunity in the history of marketing.

+## A Complete Facebook Marketing Solution

-## Facebook advertising lets you attract and engage loyal customers by reaching thousands of highly targeted prospects.
+ Facebook advertising lets you attract and engage loyal customers by reaching thousands of highly targeted prospects.

 Show us what your ideal customers looks like, and we will show you how to get new customers from Facebook and get a great return on your investment.